manwar/docker-guide/README.md

 Check in the browser if you can access the nginx: `http://localhost:9000`

-You can check the containers log:
+You can check the container's log:

     $ docker logs bf4e2dc18a60